 There's nothing worse than your snowblower breaking in the middle of a large snow storm.
 Frustration can make diagnosing the issue more of a headache.
 Freestate Mower Repair would like to offer our expert advise as a reference to you so that you can find the remedy for your snowblower issues and get back to clearing out snow before it piles up too much!
 The most common issue with snowblowers is starting.
 There are a few different potential reasons why a snowblower may not start.
-Take a look below at three causes of starter problems:
+Take a look below at three causes of starter problems.
+If you're still getting stuck give us a call for questions or to schedule a service.

 One way starting issues are caused is old gas.
 When gas becomes stale, fuel evaporation takes place and more times than others, causes deposits in your carburetor.
 Though they make fuel stabilizers to help with this starting issue, they act more like band aids - if they work at all.
 To correctly treat this issue, empty the gas tank out.
 Draining the carburetor will clear out most of the fuel deposits.
 To take care of any leftover deposits, throw some carburetor cleaner in there.
 Once the fuel tank has been drained and the carburetor emptied and clean, put everything back together and add some fresh gas.
 Prime the engine and check the fuel shutoff switch.
 If you are unsure how to do this, give us a call and we will come to you and do it for you!